Home » Recipes » Dessert Recipes » Homemade Peach Ice Cream

 1. Pour the cooked mixture into a large bowl and allow it to cool to room temperature.

-1. When cool, add the whipping cream and vanilla.
+2. When cool, add the heavy cream and vanilla.
 Whisk together to incorporate the egg mixture.

 Add Milk and Peaches

-1. Stir in the milk and pureed or mashed peaches.
+1. Stir in the milk and pureed or mashed peaches along with all of their juices.

 2. Place the mixture in the refrigerator until thoroughly chilled, several hours or overnight.